-It’s not about spending time together, it’s about being present while we’re together doing an activity.
-We’ve all been there- spending the day with someone, yet realizing the entire time one of us was on our phones.
-If that happens, we didn’t connect at all.
+It’s not about spending time together; it’s about being present while we’re together.
+We’ve all been there- spending the day with someone yet realizing we never really connected.

 One of my friends, a sage woman who has three daughters, once told me how each daughter enjoys doing very different things.
 Although she prefers some activities to others, she makes it a point to connect with each girl in the way she needs.
 She removes distractions and chooses to be present, giving each daughter the quality time she needs.

-Key Takeaways: Trying to be flexible and going on that bike ride or working out together is important.
-Remember that it’s about spending time fully engaged with your loved one.
-Your loved one wants your attention because to her your attention equals love.
+Key Takeaways: Trying to be flexible about the activity you’re doing with your loved one.
+Remember that it’s about spending time fully engaged.
+Your loved one wants your attention because to her, your attention equals love.